Circulation Policy

 Borrowing items

-• Express Books - one week, with no renewals or reserves
+• Three weeks with no renewals or reserves

 • Blu-Rays, DVDs, TV Series, New Music CDs, New Magazines